ivangfr/springboot-ldap-testcontainers/README.md

 ## Goal

-The goal of this project is to create a simple REST API and securing it with the Spring Security LDAP module.
+The goal of this project is to create a simple REST API and secure it with the Spring Security LDAP module.

 ## Start Environment